The Way Station

 Project Funding

 The project has been made possible by generous contributions from supporters and local donors (see full list below) and has been awarded government funding at the federal, state, and local level.
-Most recently, The Way Station received a grant for $1.5M from the U.S. Department of Housing and Urban Development as part of an historic funding package to help communities across the country provide housing and supportive services to people in unsheltered settings.
+The Way Station has received a grant for $1.5M from the U.S. Department of Housing and Urban Development as part of an historic funding package to help communities across the country provide housing and supportive services to people in unsheltered settings.

-State Senator.
-Sharon Shewmake, who secured a $4M funding in the state’s capital budget request for The Way Station in 2022. said, “This project hits it all— caring for community, saving money and helping to get people better and in housing.”
+State Senator, Sharon Shewmake, who secured a $4M funding in the state’s capital budget request for The Way Station.
+Said of her support of the facility, “This project hits it all— caring for community, saving money and helping to get people better and in housing.”

 Location and Site Renovation